iesl/ProtoQA_GPT2/README.md

 - Pytorch: 1.4.0
 - Huggingface transformer: 2.1.1

-Following the install.sh in the repo will create a conda enviroment named protoqa, with corresponding libraries installed.
+Following the install.sh in the repo will create a conda environment named protoqa, with corresponding libraries installed.
 Note: protoqa-evaluater is included.

 ## Download Fine-Tuned Model and Inference
-- Fine-tuned model can be download [here](https://drive.google.com/file/d/1HmwcYbuUe0EQN0a2mOnv68pv3w-6Kivn/view?usp=sharing)
+- Fine-tuned model can be downloaded [here](https://drive.google.com/file/d/1HmwcYbuUe0EQN0a2mOnv68pv3w-6Kivn/view?usp=sharing)
 - Generate answers using the fine-tuned GPT2 model:
 ```bash
 python run_generation.py \